sindresorhus/find-up/readme.md

 Type: `Function`

 A function that will be called with each directory until it returns a `string` with the path, which stops the search, or the root directory has been reached and nothing was found.
-Useful if you want to match files with certain patterns, set of permissions, or other advanced use cases.
+Useful if you want to match files with certain patterns, set of permissions, or other advanced use-cases.

 When using async mode, the `matcher` may optionally be an async or promise-returning function that returns the path.